-Andr-s Manuel L-pez Obrador Fast Facts
+Andrés Manuel López Obrador Fast Facts

 Often referred to by his nickname AMLO, his initials.

-Has written more than fifteen books.
+Has written more than 15 books.

 Known for his campaigns against election fraud.

-His grandfather, a native of the Spanish town Ampuero, arrived in Mexico as an exile in the 1930s under the protection of President L-zaro C-rdenas.
+His grandfather, a native of the Spanish town Ampuero, arrived in Mexico as an exile in the 1930s under the protection of President Lázaro Cárdenas.

 Timeline: